offense360/awesome-winows-redteam-tools/README.md

 - [ActiveDirectory Lab](https://github.com/cfalta/activedirectory-lab/) - Terraform config to spin up a domain controller and some member servers in azure.

 - [Purple Teaming Attack & Hunt Lab - TerraForm](https://github.com/DefensiveOrigins/APT-Lab-Terraform) - Applied Purple Teaming Threat Optics Lab - Azure TerraForm by [Defensive Origins](https://defensiveorigins.com/)

+- [BadBlood](https://github.com/davidprowe/BadBlood) - BadBlood by Secframe fills a Microsoft Active Directory Domain with a structure and thousands of objects.
+The output of the tool is a domain similar to a domain in the real world.

 ### Articles